 - Allow for flexibility and adapt as needed.

-Why is meal planning so hard with ADHD?
+Why is meal planning and prepping so hard with ADHD?

 ADHDers often live in the moment, which is beautiful when playing with our kids or chatting with friends, not when we forget what day it is or that our body needs food to survive.